Inverse spectral positivity for surfaces: Introduction

 \section{Introduction}

 Let $(M,g)$ be a complete non-compact Riemannian surface.
 In the sequel, we will always implicitly assume that $M$ is connected and orientable, without boundary.
 We denote by $\Delta$ the non-negative Laplacian, by $K$ the Gaussian curvature, and by $\mu$ the Riemannian measure associated with the metric $g$.
+We denote by $\chi(M)$ the Euler-Poincar\'{e} characteristic of $M$, with the convention that $\chi(M) = - \infty$ if $M$ does not have finite topology, see for example \cite[Section~1]{Cas06}.

 In this paper, we consider operators of the form $\Delta + aK + W$, where $a$ is a positive parameter, and $W$ a locally integrable function.
 Such operators appear naturally when one studies minimal (or constant mean curvature) immersions.
 Let us mention two examples.
 The Jacobi (stability) operator of an isometric minimal immersion $M \looparrowright \R^3$ into Euclidean $3$-space is $\Delta + 2K$.
-More generally (\cite{FCSc80}, Section~3), the Jacobi operator of a minimal immersion $M \looparrowright \Mh^3$ into a $3$-manifold with scalar curvature $\Sh$ can be written as $\Delta + K - (\Sh + \2 |A|^2)$, where $|A|$ is the norm of the second fundamental form of the immersion.
+More generally \cite[Section~3]{FCSc80}, the Jacobi operator of a minimal immersion $M \looparrowright \Mh^3$ into a $3$-manifold with scalar curvature $\Sh$ can be written as $\Delta + K - (\Sh + \2 |A|^2)$, where $|A|$ is the norm of the second fundamental form of the immersion.

 More precisely, this paper is concerned with the following question:~ \emph{What conclusions on the Riemannian surface $(M,g)$, and on the function $W$, can one draw from the fact that the operator $\Delta + a K +W$ is non-negative on $(M,g)$~?} ~\ie from the fact that the associated quadratic form is non-negative on Lipschitz functions with compact support in $M$ (or equivalently on $C^1$-functions with compact support),